sambayless/monosat/README.md

 To see further examples of use cases for MonoSAT, and details on the (very simple) input file format that MonoSAT accepts, see  [FORMAT].

-If you with to cite MonoSAT in a paper, please cite our 2015 AAAI paper:

 ### Building
 MonoSAT requires CMake (version 2.7 or higher).